EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ##### Controlling what is read from the restart file
 [//]: (/docs/outputs/lmf_output/#controlling-what-is-read-from-the-restart-file)

 Parameters 3-5 will have already been supplied.
-Here lattice vectors and site positions originate from [_site.pbte_{: style="color: green"}](/docs/input/sitefile/), Brillouin zone integration parameters from [category **BZ**](/docs/input/inputfile/#bz) in _ctrl.pbte_{: style="color: green"}, **pnu** from [_basp.pbte_{: style="color: green"}](/docs/outputs/lmf_output/#reading-basis-information-from-the-basp-file).
+In this tutorial lattice vectors and site positions originate from [_site.pbte_{: style="color: green"}](/docs/input/sitefile/), Brillouin zone integration parameters from [category **BZ**](/docs/input/inputfile/#bz) in _ctrl.pbte_{: style="color: green"}, **pnu** from [_basp.pbte_{: style="color: green"}](/docs/outputs/lmf_output/#reading-basis-information-from-the-basp-file).